Stomach signals may reveal hidden nausea in kids

 Summary

-This study looked at whether special devices placed on the belly (EGG) and a magnetic sensor (MGG) can detect differences in stomach activity between children with nausea and healthy children.
-42 children ages 8-17 took part.
-The goal was to understand the condition better, not to test a treatment.
+This study looked at whether special devices placed on the belly can detect differences in stomach activity between children with nausea and healthy children.
+Researchers used electrogastrogram (EGG) and magnetogastrogram (MGG) recordings to measure stomach slow waves.
+The goal was to better understand functional nausea without any invasive procedures.
+No treatment was given; this was purely an observational study.

 Disclaimer Read more